-- 7. Lubricate the drive chain (page 159). - 8.
-Inflate the tires to their recommended pressures (page 143). - 9.
-Store your motorcycle in an unheated area, free of dampness, away from sunlight, with a minimum of daily temperature variation. - 10.
-Place your motorcycle on blocks to lift both tires off the floor. - 11.
+- 8. Store your motorcycle in an unheated area, free of dampness, away from sunlight, with a minimum of daily temperature variation. - 9.
+Place your motorcycle on blocks to lift both tires off the floor. - 10.
 Cover your motorcycle with a porous material.
 Avoid using plastic or similar non-breathing, coated materials that restrict air flow and allow heat and moisture to accumulate.